ESG Compliance in Multifamily Housing: Green Initiatives and Water Submetering

 How Water Submetering Supports ESG Compliance

-Water Submetering provides the granular, actionable data needed to support both the environmental and governance pillars of ESG.
-It enables property owners or managers to see where usage is high, detect inefficiencies (or leaks), and track performance over time, both for internal improvement and external reporting.
+Water submetering provides the granular, actionable data needed to support both the environmental and governance pillars of ESG.
+It enables property owners and managers to see where water usage is high, identify inefficiencies or potential leaks, and track performance over time.

 Water Submetering for Sustainability

-• Proven savings: Studies show submetering can reduce water consumption by 15–30% in multifamily properties, based on a U.S. study of more than 8,000 properties across 13 cities in the western and southwestern regions and reinforced by HUD’s 2025 study on submetering in federally funded housing.
+• Proven savings: Studies commonly show that submetering can reduce water consumption by 15–30% in multifamily properties, based on large-scale U.S. property data and reinforced by federal housing research on submetering in assisted housing.

 • LEED v5 alignment: Supports achieving LEED v5 credits.
 Under LEED v5, water metering and leak detection are required for new projects.
 Properties must measure total water use monthly for 12 consecutive months.